-- U.S. City Average Consumer Price Index for the second quarter of 2002, then multiplying that quotient by the amount listed under subparagraph (B) of this paragraph for each category of return filer. - 4 (ii) If any change in the maximum household income determined under this subparagraph is not 5 a multiple of \$5, the increase shall be rounded to the next lower multiple of \$5. - (iii) As used in this subparagraph, "U.S. City Average Consumer Price Index" means the U.S. City Average Consumer Price Index for All Urban Consumers (All Items) as published by the Bureau of Labor Statistics of the United States Department of Labor. - (D) For purposes of subparagraph (A) of this paragraph, the additional standard deduction is the sum of each additional amount to which the taxpayer is entitled under subsection (7) of this section. - (E) As used in subparagraph (B) of this paragraph, "surviving spouse" and "head of household" have the meaning given those terms in section 2 of the Internal Revenue Code. - (F) In the case of the following, the standard deduction referred to in subparagraph (A) of this paragraph shall be zero: - (i) A husband or wife filing a separate return where the other spouse has claimed itemized deductions under subparagraph (A) of this paragraph; - (ii) A nonresident alien individual; - (iii) An individual making a return for a period of less than 12 months on account of a change in his or her annual accounting period; - (iv) An estate or trust; - (v) A common trust fund; or - (vi) A partnership.
+- deduction shall be computed by dividing the monthly averaged U.S. City Average Consumer Price Index for the 12 consecutive months ending August 31 of the prior calendar year by the average - 3 U.S. City Average Consumer Price Index for the second quarter of 2002, then multiplying that quo- - 4 tient by the amount listed under subparagraph (B) of this paragraph for each category of return 5 filer. - (ii) If any change in the maximum household income determined under this subparagraph is not a multiple of \$5, the increase shall be rounded to the next lower multiple of \$5. - (iii) As used in this subparagraph, "U.S. City Average Consumer Price Index" means the U.S. City Average Consumer Price Index for All Urban Consumers (All Items) as published by the Bureau of Labor Statistics of the United States Department of Labor. - (D) For purposes of subparagraph (A) of this paragraph, the additional standard deduction is the sum of each additional amount to which the taxpayer is entitled under subsection (7) of this section. - (E) As used in subparagraph (B) of this paragraph, "surviving spouse" and "head of household" have the meaning given those terms in section 2 of the Internal Revenue Code. - (F) In the case of the following, the standard deduction referred to in subparagraph (A) of this paragraph shall be zero: - (i) A husband or wife filing a separate return where the other spouse has claimed itemized deductions under subparagraph (A) of this paragraph; - (ii) A nonresident alien individual; - (iii) An individual making a return for a period of less than 12 months on account of a change in the individual's annual accounting period; - (iv) An estate or trust; - (v) A common trust fund; or - (vi) A partnership.